 Here’s how it works:

-Once flight arrangements are made, the injured service member, a family member, or other representative can contact the TSA Cares Helpline with the itinerary, or the Operations Center for information.
-This needs to be done at least 24 hours prior to travel.
+Once flight arrangements are made, the injured service member, a family member, or other representatives can contact the TSA Cares Helpline or the Operations Center with the itinerary.
+This needs to be done at least 24 (preferably 72) hours prior to travel.

 - Operations Center (24/7): Email MSIJSOC@dhs.gov with the itinerary (or call 888-262-2396)